Comparing Off-The-Shelf to Custom Designs for Industrial Embedded Systems

 COTS

 With the COTS approach, you will want to consider a COTS embedded controller that is also ready to accept I/O modules without the need for any customization.
 Also called Embedded CPUs or Embedded PCs, these controllers will be plug-and-play compatible with COTS I/O modules.
-Some examples of such systems are the National Instruments CompactRIO and systems based on single board computers utilizing PCI plug-ins for the I/O, offered by such vendors as ADLINK, Advantech, Technologic Systems, and many others.
+Some examples of such systems are the National Instruments CompactRIO and systems based on single board computers utilizing PCI plug-ins for the I/O, offered by such vendors as ADLINK, Advantech, Arduino, Raspberry Pi, and many others.
 These systems often run a version of Linux for the operating system and some are real-time.

 With all these COTS components readily available for purchase, the COTS solution is generally more adaptable to change and the COTS solution can usually be easily modified during multiple prototype revisions.